CodiumTeam/node-express-introduction/node-asynchronous/README.md

  - Raise an Error when we do not have exchange rate for the introduced currency and show a message saying "Sorry, we don't support the currency XXX"

  Tips: Investigate _`fs.readFile`_ and do not use _`fs.readFileSync`_

+#### HTTP request

+Install [request-promise](https://github.com/request/request-promise#installation) to make http requests receiving a promise.

+- Create a program that receives an URL as argument, retrieves their content and shows the first 200 characters on the console.